 I can't connect to my cloud hosted MIDAS!If you're ever enable to access your cloud-hosted MIDAS booking system, please check our dedicated Service Status page and Twitter Feed (@mid_as) in the first instance.

 Our network and infrastructure are monitored 24/7, and our Service Status site is automatically updated if problems are detected.
 In the extremely rare event that an unforeseen issue arise with our systems or infrastructure, we will also endeavor to provide further regular status updates through both our dedicated Service Status site and Twitter feed.

 Planned maintenance events will also be announced in advance on our Service Status page and Twitter feed wherever possible.

-If your MIDAS remains inaccessible for an extended period, you've checked that it's not a local problem (as described above), and there are still no updates on our Twitter Feed, and our Service Status page reports no issues, then please do contact us.
+If your MIDAS system remains inaccessible for an extended period, you've checked that it's not a local problem (as described above), and there are still no updates on our Twitter Feed, and our Service Status page reports no issues, then please do contact us.

 After you've contacted us, do continue to keep your eye on both our Service Status page and Twitter Feed for further updates.
-If the problem you've reported is affecting a number of hosted customers, or our email systems, we may be unable to reply to individual emails as quickly as we can provide updates to all customers via our feed and Service Status page.
+If the problem you've reported is affecting a significant number of hosted customers, or our email systems, we may be unable to reply to individual emails as quickly as we can provide updates to all affected customers via our Twitter feed and Service Status page.

 ← Return to Knowledgebase